 Oxford Junior Rowing Courses

-Below you will find details of the upcoming Oxford courses we have on offer for 9-16 year olds in 2019.
+Below you will find details of the upcoming Oxford courses we have on offer for 9-16 year olds in the 2019/2020 season.

 We will be running two 5 day courses in the Summer holidays for 9-16 year olds.
 All levels from beginners to advanced will be welcome on both weeks.

-The cost is £450 per person and the dates are 29th July - 2nd August and 5th-9th August.
+The cost is £475 per person and the dates are 27th July - 31st July and 3rd-7th August.

-During both courses are younger course members will enjoy a morning of rowing each day followed by an afternoon of other water based activities.
+During both courses are younger course members will enjoy a mixture of rowing each day as well as some other water based activities.
 These other water sports will contribute to their water confidence and skills but introduce them to other opportunities available on our rivers.

 “Believe me, my young friend, there is nothing - absolutely nothing - half so much worth doing as simply messing about in boats".
 Ratty’s advice to Mole at the beginning of The Wind in the Willows captures perfectly what we aim to achieve with our Fledglings.

 Our Fledglings are novice rowers who have not yet stepped foot in a boat.
-Our Fledgling courses will be the beginning of what we hope might become a lifelong love affair with the river.
-As you can see above we are running a 2 day Fledgling course at Easter and Fledglings are also welcome on both our 5 day courses in the Summer.
+Fledglings are welcome on any of our courses and will be the beginning of what we hope might become a lifelong love affair with the river.

 At OJRC we love being out having fun on the water and we want nothing more than to introduce our Fledglings, just as Ratty introduced Mole, to the unbridled joy of being out in rowing boats.
 Starting with the important aspects of water safety we hope by the end of the course to have prepared our Fledglings for their next step which might even be a visit to The Piper at the Gates of Dawn.